 Your shotgun or firearm licence can be revoked by the Chief Police Officer through the County Firearms department who will either ask you to surrender your guns or they will be confiscated.
 The Police will allow you to take your firearms to a registered firearms dealer, another licence holder, or they will store them.

 We have an excellent reputation for successfully appealing revocations of firearm licences.
-Call us on 0808 168 5550 or email email@example.com for free initial advice on appealing your licence revocation.
+Please call us, or email your enquiry using the contact form below for free initial advice on appealing your licence revocation.

 Why has my licence been revoked?

 They can remove your licence for a number of reasons including:

 - If they feel you are not able to handle a firearm safely due to ill health

 - If you may not be of sound mind or are otherwise too unstable to be entrusted with firearms or a shotgun

 - If you no longer have a good reason for holding a firearm/shotgun

 - If you are for some reason considered to be a danger to public safety

 - If you receive a sentence of 3 years or more in prison.
 You will also be prohibited from possessing or obtaining a firearms certificate for life